mh3nj/Aether/visaOfficer.md

 ### media studio
 four capabilities in one tab:
-- favicon generator — produces all required sizes (ICO + multiple PNGs) from a single source image
+- favicon generator;produces all required sizes (ICO + multiple PNGs) from a single source image
-- WebP converter — bulk converts JPG/PNG to lossless WebP with automatic quality optimization
+- WebP converter;bulk converts JPG/PNG to lossless WebP with automatic quality optimization
-- smart image lazy loader — described in detail below
+- smart image lazy loader;described in detail below
-- smart video lazy loader — described in detail below
+- smart video lazy loader;described in detail below

 ### link studio
 bulk find and replace across all HTML files in a project, with regex support. broken link checker for both internal and external links. orphan page detection with internal link suggestions. preview of all changes before applying.